-A Technical Committee (volunteers) reviews the completed questionnaires and selects the gardens that best meet the criteria.
+A Technical Committee (volunteers) reviews the applications and selects the gardens that best meet the criteria.
 These are forwarded to the judges who decide which ones they would like to visit.
 Anyone selected for a site visit will be contacted by the judges so a mutually convenient time can be arranged.
 Judges will visit as a group; the gardener is encouraged to accompany them, answer judges questions, and describe your garden.
-Using the judging criteria and a scoring matrix, an overall winner will be chosen.
+Using the judging criteria and a scoring matrix, award recipients will be chosen.
 (Note for COVID-19 precautions: social distancing protocol will be in place for all garden visits)

 I have a natural garden but I’m worried it’s not good enough…

-The criteria serves as a way to teach people about the big picture of gardening, not as a means to separate the “good” from the “bad”.
-While we want to emphasize the idea that it’s not just about milkweed and flowers, we don’t expect anyone to score well on every single category.
-So if you’ve got a pollinator garden, front or back, please enter!
+The scoring rubric developed in 2020 serves as a way to teach people about the big picture of gardening, not as a means to separate the “good” from the “bad”.
+While we want to emphasize the idea that it’s not just about milkweed and flowers, we don’t expect anyone to excel in every single category.
+So if you’ve got a pollinator garden, front or back, please apply!

 What’s in it for me?

 All entrants will receive a Pollinator Paradise lawn sign: https://www.hamiltonpollinatorparadise.org/certification.html if you don’t already have one.
 Gardeners chosen to receive a Monarch Award will receive a special decorative plaque.

 With your entry we ask that you upload photos of your garden.
 Photos should show how you are putting “principle into practice” according to the award criteria.
 You may include attribution information in the file information.